Ninniachwen/iml_project_JML/README.md

 For our reimplementation project, we chose the paper '*Explaining Latent Representations with a Corpus of Examples*' by Jonathan Crabbe, Zhaozhi Qian, Fergus Imrie, and Mihaela van der Schaar.

 The approach introduces **SimplEx**, which aims to give insights into a blackbox model by providing example-based explanations.
 This is done by returning a set of weighted examples from a given corpus of exemplary inputs.
 The weights can be interpreted as percentages that represent the similarities (and therefore the importance) of the respective corpus example to a chosen test example.
+If the original sample is included in the corpus used to explain it, then this corpus sample receives, as expected, 99% importance in the decomposition.

 The code has been published on Github and is available at https://github.com/JonathanCrabbe/Simplex.